Online Submissions

 - The PRISMA 2020 statement: an updated guideline for reporting systematic reviews

-- MOOSE (Meta-analyses Of Observational Studies in Epidemiology) checklist
+- MOOSE (Meta-analyses of Observational Studies in Epidemiology) checklist

-Volume: up to 6,000 words (all sections of the file)
+Volume: up to 6,000 words (all manuscript sections)

-Generally, narrative reviews are solicited by the journal.
-Narrative reviews are systematic analyses of the current literature, most often with the aim of bringing forth a new classification or substantiating controversial and/or innovative hypotheses.
-Although this type of publication assumes free organisation of the main part, the journal requires it to be clearly structured and to have a system of subheadings.
-Reviews written in continuous text will not be accepted.
+Narrative reviews are systematic analyses of the current literature, most often with the aim of bringing forth a new classification or substantiating controversial and/or innovative hypotheses, with clear conclusions.
+The journal requires the reviews to be clearly structured and to have a system of subheadings.
+The journal establishes the following three (3) mandatory sections for a review article:

 - Conclusion: main conclusions, potential limitations, clinical significance, directions for future research.